solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 # Creating a Partitioned Container with .NET SDK

-In this lab, you will create multiple Azure Cosmos DB containers.
-Some of the containers will be unlimited and configured with a partition key, while others will be fixed-sized.
+In this lab, you will create multiple Azure Cosmos DB containers using different partition keys and settings.
 You will then use the SQL API and .NET SDK to query specific containers using a single partition key or across multiple partition keys.

 ## Create Containers using the .NET SDK

-> You will start by using the .NET SDK to create both fixed-size and unlimited containers to use in the lab.
+> You will start by using the .NET SDK to create containers to use in the lab.

 ### Create a .NET Core Project